 The manager then approaches you and asks how your experience has been thus far.
 You inform him that everything has been incredible but that your steak is overcooked.

 The manager immediately removes your plate from the table and heads back to the kitchen.
-He quickly returns and offers to get you another drink, free-of-charge.
+He quickly returns and offers to get you another drink, free of charge.
 You accept the offer, and a few minutes later, you have a new drink and a delicious medium-rare steak.

 The End Result?